 - European Studies 378: Photography: Digital Practice & History in France, Spain & the Netherlands

 - Spain: Barcelona

-Pauline Bétrancourt has been an Art Professor at the IAU Marchutz School of Fine Arts since 2013.
-She teaches painting, drawing, photography and a mixed-media conceptual art class.
-In 2014 became the extracurricular activities coordinator where her long cross-cultural experience helps her guide IAU students through local life.
+Pauline Bétrancourt has been an Art Professor at the IAU School of Art since 2013.
+She teaches painting, drawing, photography, and a mixed-media conceptual art class.
+In 2014, she became the Extracurricular Activities Coordinator where her long cross-cultural experience helps her guide IAU students through local life.
 Pauline regularly exhibits her paintings and drawings.
-She has a Masters in Fine Arts with honors from the Ecole Supérieure d’Art d’Aix-en-Provence.
+She has a Master's in Fine Arts with honors from the Ecole Supérieure d’Art d’Aix-en-Provence.
 She is fluent in French and English.